 "As long as I keep an energy about myself, wanting to get better - an experience like that drives you on to get better, get back into the side and, if you get another chance, prove what you can do."

-Having struggled on his first international appearance, the Preston-born left-armer returned to Championship action with Lancashire the following week, taking seven wickets in their Division Two win over Hampshire and also hitting a maiden first-class half-century with the bat.
+Having struggled on his first international appearance, the Preston-born left-armer returned to Championship action with Lancashire the following week, and also hitting a maiden first-class half-century with the bat.